bitwarden/help/_articles/directory-connector/user-group-filters.md

 hidden: false
 tags: []
 order: "05"
+description: "This article explains the user and group filters and sync options used to customize how the Bitwarden password manager will sync with your directory service."
 ---

 When configuring the Directory Connector application, you can use a variety of Sync Options and Filters to customize your sync operation and limit the users and/or groups that are processed to your Bitwarden Organization.